spessasus/spessasynth_lib/docs/extra/4-0-migration-guide.md

 Removed, replaced with `ReverbProcessor`.
 The unified interface allows for implementing other types of reverb in the future.

 Connect nodes to its `input` property.

-## worklet_processor.min.js

-New location: `dist/worklet_processor.min.js`

-Now includes a sourcemap, much like index.js.

-### WORKLET_URL_ABSOLUTE

-Removed, as you have to include the worklet file manually.

 ## WorkletSynthesizer